ncortes04/Study-Generator/README.md

 - Gaussian blur, cropping, resolution scaling

 This produced **thousands of training samples** with embedded YOLOv5 `.txt` labels in the YOLO format, enabling rapid augmentation and model iteration.

-> 📸 See `BTS image preprossessing.png` for raw vs. processed renderings

 ---